BSc (Hons), MSc, PG Cert

 Trainee Clinical Psychologist

-I am currently in my second year of clinical psychology training.
-I am working in the Oxford City Learning Disabilities Community Team.
-My previous placements have involved working with children in a Child and Adolescent Mental Health Service (CAMHS), with working age adults in Psychological Services, and with older adults in a community mental health team (CMHT).
-This year includes clinical placements in older adults and intellectual disabilities, alongside teaching in these areas.
+I am currently in my final year of clinical psychology training.
+I am working in the Renal and Transplant Service at the Churchill Hospital.
+My previous placements have involved working with children in a Child and Adolescent Mental Health Service (CAMHS), with working age adults in Psychological Services, with older adults in a community mental health team (CMHT), and with adults in a learning disabilities service.

 Prior to clinical training, I worked as Psychological Wellbeing Practitioner in a London IAPT (Improving Access to Psychological Therapies) service.
 This role consisted of delivering low-intensity Cognitive Behavioural interventions to individuals with anxiety disorders and depression.